Dame de Boüard Montagne Saint-Emilion 2018 - Second Vin

 About the estate:

-“Coralie de Boüard has taken over Montagne.
+“Coralie de Boüard moves to Montagne.
 This 30-hectare vineyard in Montagne-Saint-Emilion was purchased from the Castel family in 2016 by Coralie, the eldest daughter of Hubert de Boüard.
 A graduate in international business, she trained in winemaking at Angélus and La Fleur de Boüard.
 Le Clos de Boüard benefits from state-of-the-art facilities (stainless steel tanks and a barrel cellar).
 Some of the 2016 vintage was vinified entirely in barrels.
-This was a debut vintage made with grapes grown by the former owners.
+This was a debut vintage made with grapes grown by the previous owners.
 But the quality and finesse of the 2016’s tannins already hint at a wine that will stand out.”

 Wine Enthusiast